-Based on the completed building energy performance analysis, the energy consumption and greenhouse gas emissions reduction are calculated by entering the Reference, Intermediate and Proposed Buildings' annual energy consumption data into the Green Star calculator.
-Values shall be entered for all end uses as applicable to the building.
+Based on the completed project energy performance analysis, the energy consumption and greenhouse gas emissions reduction are calculated by entering the Reference, Intermediate and Proposed Project annual energy consumption data into the Green Star Greenhouse Gas Emissions calculator.
+Values shall be entered for all end uses as applicable to the project.
 These values should represent the energy consumed by each end use, irrespective of the energy source; all offsets due to on-site generation and other such systems shall be treated as overall offsets on total site energy demand.
-The user shall also define the GHG emission factors applicable to the project by specifying the building location and entering the specific emission values for shared district energy services where these are used.
-The calculator automatically determines the energy demand and GHG emission reductions achieved, and calculates the number of points to be awarded.
+The user shall also define the GHG emission factors applicable to the project by specifying the project location and entering the specific emission values for shared district energy services where these are used.
+The calculator automatically determines the energy consumption and the GHG emission reductions achieved as well as calculate the number of points to be awarded.